What Jobs Can You Get With a Communications Degree?

 Learn how Newhouse’s PR specialization can help you lead your organization’s communications strategy.

-Journalists who can produce high-quality, digital content and understand the ethics of the field are essential to any media organization.
+Journalism is among the many evolving and necessary communications careers.
+Journalists who produce high-quality, digital content and understand the ethics of the field are essential to any media organization.

 Competition for jobs with established media companies, newspapers and magazines is strong.
 With a master’s in communications specialized in journalism innovation, you can set yourself apart and build the skills you need to stay ahead of emerging trends and technology.